aramis-lab/clinicadl/README.md

   Pytorch format (`.pt`) with different options: the complete MRI, 2D slices and/or 3D patches.
 This files are also stored in the CAPS hierarchy.

-- **Train neural networks.** Tensors obtained are used to perform the training of CNN models.
+- **Train neural networks.** The `train` task is designed to perform training of CNN models using different kind of inputs, e.g., a full MRI (3D-image), patches from a MRI (3D-patch), specific regions of a MRI (ROI-based) or slices extracted from the MRI (2D-slices).
+Parameters used during the training are configurable.
+This task allow also to train autoencoders.

-- **MRI classification.** Previously trained models can be used to perform the inference of a particular or a set of MRI.
+- **MRI classification.** The `classify` task uses previously trained models to perform the inference of a particular or a set of MRI.

 For detailed instructions and options of each task type  `clinica 'task' -h`.

-### Some examples
+## Examples

-#### Labels extraction in tsv files
+### Labels extraction in tsv files

 Typical use for `tsvtool getlabels`: